 Titford Pumphouse Rally, 15 to 17 May 2015.
-When the arrangements have been confirmed, details will be put on the site.
+For details follow the link

 Extra points are gained by cruising the more obscure parts of the BCN.
 Great fun, hard work, very competitive, but with the a real spirit of friendly competition.
 The winner is the boat who gets the most points, following Roy Kenn’s complex scoring system (the more out of the way the canal, the smaller the crew, and the more miles and more locks all contribute to more points.)
 The ability to answer Roy’s mind bending questions brings in more points.

 The Bonfire Rally with fireworks at the top of Smethwick locks on 31 October closes the our rally season.

 We also supports many other events and rallies throughout the Midlands canal network and within the local community.